 General James O’Hara was at the time the largest owner of real estate in the county.
 The first home of O’Hara and his bride Polly Carson was near Fort Pitt in what was then called Officers Orchard.
 Later they moved to the fashionable address of Water Street.

 John Thaw came to Pittsburgh at the request of the Bank of Philadelphia when it opened a branch.
 Thaw bought a house on Wood and Third in 1808.
-He would renovate it into an elegant town home in 1817.
-This property passed on to his son William who was born on the property October 12, 1818.
+He would renovate it into an elegant townhome in 1817.
+This property was passed on to his son William who was born on the property on October 12, 1818.

 Benjamin Bakewell arrived in the city in 1808 and lived at Fourth Street near Grant.
 Bakewell began an enterprise that produced fine glassware.

 These are just a few of the prominent early Pittsburghers who would have created a demand for imported goods and fine locally crafted furniture.
-The first would have relied on the former and as Pittsburgh manufacturing sector developed, the later.
+The first would have relied on the former and as Pittsburgh’s manufacturing sector developed, the latter.

-While many residents living in Pittsburgh at that time relied on local craftsman, a look inside Woodville will show that Neville, not unlike James O’Hara, would know furnishings from England, Belgium and even China.
-Many of these were smaller items, but remarkably an early inventory would reveal even a piano forte from London.
+While many residents living in Pittsburgh at that time relied on the local craftsmen, a look inside Woodville will show that Neville, not unlike James O’Hara, would know furnishings from England, Belgium and even China.
+Many of these were smaller items, but remarkably an early inventory would reveal even a pianoforte from London.
 Trade with Philadelphia and Baltimore was also somewhat regular, although slow and expensive.

 It was no more the norm to have imported home furnishings in Western Pennsylvania, however, than it was to live in homes on a scale to those inhabited by Neville and O’Hara.
 We don’t know much about what was in most of these homes or the amount of furnishings that were locally produced compared to imports.